-Alongside Alongside the many performance opportunities available to pupils studying Drama as an academic subject, there are many opportunities for pupils to become involved in Drama at Bradfield.
-In 2018/19, these will include, but may not be limited to - THE MAIN PRODUCTIONS The Michaelmas Play A whole school production in the first term that is open to ALL pupils through audition.
-It can be a musical or a straight play.
-In the last few years, it has been Little Shop of Horrors The Lent Play A staff directed production in the Lent Term that is only open to Faulkner's pupils.
-(2015), We Will Rock You (2016), Noughts and Crosses (2017) and Antigone (2018).
-Pupils audition at the end of the Michaelmas Term.
-Like the Michaelmas Play, it is performed in the Old Gym.
+Alongside the many performance opportunities available to pupils studying Drama as an academic subject, there are many opportunities for pupils to become involved in Drama at Bradfield.
+THE MAIN PRODUCTIONS.
+There is a school production every term.

+The Michaelmas Play A whole school production in the first term that is open to ALL pupils through audition and directed by the Head of Drama.
+This production tends to be of a straight play and is often of a serious nature.
+Previous productions have included Malorie Blackman's hard hitting race drama Noughts and Crosses, a modern retelling of the Greek play Antigone and Lorca's Spanish tragedy Yerma The Lent Play A staff directed production in the Lent Term that is only open to Faulkner's pupils.
+Pupils audition at the end of the Michaelmas term and like the Michaelmas Play, it is performed in the Old Gym.
 Again pupils are able to participate as performers or in backstage roles.
-In the last few years, it has been The Wind In The Willows (2015), Mythamporphosis (2016), The Burston School Strike (2017) and The Demon Headmaster (2018).
-The Summer Play The Summer Play works on a three-year cycle with Bradfield's famous Greek play happening every three years.
-Under the direction of the Head of Classics, Polly Caffrey, the last Greek Play was Alecstis this past summer.
-This year it will most likely be a musical or a play by Shakespeare.
+In the last few years, it has been The Wind In The Willows, The Burston School Strike, The Demon Headmaster, DNA and The Canterbury Tales.
+The Summer Play The Summer Play works on a triannual cycle with Bradfield's famous Greek play happening every three years.
+In the other years of the cycle, it is a Musical or a Shakespeare play.
 The Summer Play is open to pupils in all years, but those in Fifth Form and Upper Sixth must discuss their participation before audition to ensure the rehearsal workload does not impact negatively on their public examinations.
-Summer plays over the last few years have included A Midsummer Night's Dream and Godspell.
 The Summer play provides pupils with the opportunity to perform in the Greek Theatre.
 OTHER PRODUCTIONS OPPORTUNITIES House Plays There is also a healthy culture of House Plays at Bradfield in which members of each House stage a play in one of the College's performance pieces.
-These productions are pupil driven and directed by pupils, but supported by the Drama Department.
-The Pupil Directors Scheme For those who want to direct their own productions, pupils have an opportunity to do so through the PDS.
+These productions are pupil-driven and directed by pupils but supported by the Drama Department.
+The Scholars Production A new initiative for 2021-2022 is the Scholars Production.
+This will be an intimate Black Box production with a cast made of pupils awarded the Drama Scholarships.
+The Pupil Directors Scheme (PDS) For those who want to direct their own productions, pupils have an opportunity to do so through the PDS.
 Interested pupils will pitch their idea to the Drama Department in the Michaelmas Term and successful pupils will be assigned a mentor who will help them bring the play to fruition.
 Successful pupils will be responsible for casting, running rehearsals, the technical design and marketing of their production in one of the School's performance spaces.
-DRAMA CLUBS Faulkner's Drama Club A weekly drama club for Faulkner's pupils to support their introduction to Drama at Bradfield.
-Technical Theatre Club Technical Theatre Club is not a weekly club like the Faulkner's Drama Club, but is based around the annual cycle of productions and performances within the College making it a dynamic and exciting aspect of Bradfield life to be involved in.
-Pupils interested in lighting, sound or set are encouraged to approach the Drama Department and they will be most welcome to work on whatever productions fit with their timetable and other commitments.
+DRAMA CLUBS Faulkner's Drama Club A weekly drama club in the Michaelmas Term for Faulkner's pupils to support their introduction to Drama at Bradfield.
+The club then becomes rehearsal time for the Faulkner's Production in the Lent Term.
+Technical Theatre Club TTC is not a weekly club like the Faulkner's Drama Club, but is based around the annual cycle of productions and performances within the school making it a dynamic and exciting aspect of school life to be involved in.
+Pupils interested in lighting, sound or set are encouraged to approach the drama department and they will be most welcome to work on whatever productions fit with their timetable and other commitments.